JoshuaHockley/rlens/config/README.md

 # rlens default configuration

-This folder contains a default configuration for rlens.\
+This directory contains a default configuration for rlens.\
 The lua rc is responsible for setting all keybinds, so without one rlens is useless.
+You could use it as a template, or start the rc from scratch.

 ### Default keybinds
-These are the keybinds set in `rc.lua`.\
+These are the keybinds set by `rc.lua`.
-You could use them as a template or start the config from scratch.

 #### General
 | Key | Action                              |